- "Geopolitical Competition and AI in the Military"

 [Preregistration] [Abstract]

-prevalence using survey experiments fielded in eight democracies (Australia, Canada, Mexico, Spain, Switzerland, Portugal,
+composition of legislatures.
+Using survey experiments fielded in eight democracies (Australia, Canada, Mexico, Spain, Switzerland, Portugal, Turkey, and the United States),

-Turkey, and the United States).
-Our experiments test how citizens (N = 13,856) respond to varying levels of legislative misrepresentation
+we test how citizens (N=13,851) respond to varying levels of legislative misrepresentation across ideological, geographic, and gender dimensions.

-across ideological, geographic, and gender dimensions.
-We find that citizens favor over-representation of their own ideological
+We find that citizens favor overrepresentation of their own ideological group and region, reflecting self-centered preferences.
+In contrast,

-These patterns appear rooted in how citizens link descriptive representation and key elements of substantive representation
+both women and men support female overrepresentation.
+These patterns appear rooted in how citizens link descriptive representation and key elements

 parliament affects democratic attitudes.